-Our free Transporting Cargo Safely cdl practice questions are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
+Our free cdl practice tests for Transporting Cargo Safely are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
 They are not designed to teach you the knowledge necessary to pass the exams.
-Please do not try to memorize these questions in order to get your cdl.
+Please do not try to memorize these cdl practice tests in order to get your cdl.
 There's a better way.

 The Transporting Cargo Safely portion of the CDL manual will be on the General Knowledge portion of the CDL permit written exam.
 A list of questions you should be able to answer for the exam include:

 You must understand basic cargo safety rules to get a CDL.
 If you load cargo wrong or do not secure it, it can be a danger to others and yourself.
 Loose cargo that falls off a vehicle can cause traffic problems and others could be hurt or killed.
 Loose cargo could hurt or kill you during a quick stop or crash.
 Your vehicle could be damaged by an overload.
 Steering could be affected by how a vehicle is loaded, making it more difficult to control the vehicle.